Membership

 What types of membership does SPJ offer?

-• Retired: You are retired and 62 or older.
-(Annual membership fee: $37.50)
+• Retired: You are retired and 62 or older, or working in the field only part-time.
+(Annual membership: $40)

 • Lifetime: Enjoy a lifetime membership in SPJ.
 (One-time membership fee: $1,000)